mickcrosse/mTRF-Toolbox/README.md

 ### TRF/STRF estimation

 Here, we estimate a 16-channel spectro-temporal response function (STRF) from 2 minutes of EEG recorded while a human participant listened to natural speech.
-We compute the global field power (GFP) by taking the standard deviation across EEG channels, and the broadband TRF by taking the sum across frequency channels.
-This example can also be generated using [plot_speech_STRF](examples/plot_speech_strf.m) and [plot_speech_TRF](examples/plot_speech_trf.m).

 ```matlab
 % Load example speech dataset